ENCODE-DCC/caper/README.md

 	export PATH=$PATH:~/.local/bin
 	```

 5) Choose a platform from the following table and initialize Caper.
-This will create a default Caper configuration file `~/.caper/default.conf`.
+This will create a default Caper configuration file `~/.caper/default.conf`, which have only required parameters for each platform.
 There are special platforms for Stanford Sherlock/SCG users.
 	```bash
 	$ caper init [PLATFORM]
 	```